asanetargoss/HardcoreAlchemy/README.md

 There is a lot more in terms of mod selection, configuration, and tweaking, in order for a hardcore modpack to work well.
 Please exercise discretion when selecting punishing mechanics for your modpack and be mindful of the player's time.

 Also, since these mods were built for the Hardcore Alchemy modpack, config options are not planned, except as needed for compatibility with vanilla hardcore mode and serious accessibility concerns.
-If a third-party modpack developer is interested in these mods having a another type of config option or compatibility, they are welcome to contribute code.

 ## Developing/building